dansmyers/IntroToCS-2020/COVID-19-Response-Plan-Updates.md

 I'll use WebEx for online office hours, discussed in more detail below.

 **I do not plan to lecture synchronously over WebEx**.
-I know that the initial guidance from the Provost emphasized delivering classes synchronously, but I don't think that format is well-suited for our course.
-Instead, we will deliver most of the basic course content asynchronously and use video conferencing for check-ins and office hours.
+I know that our initial guidance from the Provost emphasized delivering classes synchronously, but I don't think that format is well-suited for our course.
+Instead, we will deliver most of the basic course content asynchronously, using videos and readings, and use video conferencing for check-ins and office hours.

 ## Updated Course Schedule